Your capital is at risk

 If you’re new to Futures and Perpetual trading, we recommend you check out our Best Derivative Exchanges article.

-This BitMEX review will analyse the most important aspects of the platform to provide you with an all-rounded, yet detailed overview.
-Although Cryptimi does its best to provide you accurate info and to update it on a regular basis, we strongly recommend that you to visit BitMEX for any updates which might occur afterwards.
+This BitMEX review will analyse the most important aspects of the platform to provide you with an all-rounded overview.
+Although Cryptimi does its best to provide you with accurate information and updates it on a regular basis, we strongly recommend that you to visit BitMEX for any updates which might occur afterwards.

 Even following an embarrassing privacy breach caused as a result of an internal email being cc’ed with 1,000 user emails, the platform has remained safe.
 The platform boasts that it carries out 100 audits a second and hasn’t lost a single BTC through intrusion.